 # schemerig koning fiets bramboes tunnel ijverig mosterd kraaier

-Write it on paper.
-Lock the paper somewhere physical.
-If you lose the passphrase, every backup in this post becomes landfill.
+Write it on paper and lock that paper somewhere physical.
+Lose the passphrase and every backup in this post turns into landfill, no exceptions.

 Create the masterkey